SasicIgor/NEXTjs-store-project/README.md

 -page for admin to overview of the products, as well as delete and edit option -separate logic to edit image
 -favorites page, dynamic button for favorite products, prisma db model

+11. Review feature and functionality across the app -option to review the product only once if you are logged in -prisma model and connect one (product) to many (reviews) -fetching and displaying users reviews
+-validation with zod schemas